Student Code of Conduct and Community Standards

 The College prohibits any individual from being on campus intoxicated (regardless of age), as well as the unauthorized possession, use, consumption, manufacture, sale, or distribution of alcohol, and driving while impaired due to alcohol consumption while on campus or residing in the residence halls.
 A student hosting or attending an off-campus function should be aware of applicable laws regarding alcohol.
 Students should not return to the campus in a state of intoxication.

 Important note regarding alcohol/drug use: The College will not sanction any student who is the victim or witness of sexual misconduct at or near the time while he/she is under the influence of alcohol/drugs.
-Please see the Alcohol/Drug Amnesty policy in the College’s Sexual Misconduct Policy, Title-IX and Sexual Misconduct, for more information.
+Please see the Alcohol/Drug Amnesty policy in the College’s Sexual Misconduct Policy, Title-IX, Enough is Enough (Article 129A and 129B) and Sexual Misconduct, for more information.

 Specific violations of this standard include, but are not limited to: